foreverlcd/foreverlcd/README.md

 ## Projects

 - **Alvera Ecommerce:** Is an e-commerce platform developed with Django.
 It offers a modern and efficient online shopping experience.
+- **IA Chatbot:** This chatbot works based on a Corpus with all the information from my Professional School and University.
 - **3-en-Raya:** This project includes a basic version and another one where you can ask questions and play your turn by answering them.

 ## Contact